 Reading should be completed before the lecture covering the material per the provided schedule.
 Not all reading material will be covered in the lectures, but you will be responsible for the material on homework and exams.
 Quizzes over the assigned reading may be given at any time.

 See the GFU CS/IS/Cyber policies for collaboration and discussion of collaboration and academic integrity.
+See also the university's policy on the use of generative AI and related tools in an academic setting.
 Most students would be surprised at how easy it is to detect collaboration or other academic integrity violations such as plagiarism in programming—please do not test us!
 Remember: you always have willing and legal collaborators in the faculty.
-We encourage you visit office hours, ask questions in class, and use the class mailing list for assistance.
+We encourage you to ask questions in class, ask for help in the CS lab, use the class mailing list, and visit office hours for assistance.

 Unless otherwise specified (e.g., for a group assignment or project), you are expected to do your own work.
-This also applies to the use of online resources (e.g., StackOverflow, ChatGPT).
-Put simply: if you are representing someone else's work as your own, you are being dishonest.
+This also applies to the use of online resources (e.g., solution guides), help forums (e.g., StackOverflow), and generative models (e.g., ChatGPT).
+Put simply: if you are representing someone (or something) else's work as your own, you are being dishonest.
 Any suspected incidents of academic integrity violations will be investigated and reported to the Academic Affairs Office as they arise.

 Almost all of life is filled with collaboration (i.e., people working together).
 Yet in our academic system, we artificially limit collaboration.
 These limits are designed to force you to learn fundamental principles and build specific skills.
 It is very artificial, and you'll find that collaboration is a valuable skill in the working world.
 While some of you may be tempted to collaborate too much, others will collaborate too little.
 When appropriate, it's a good idea to make use of others—the purpose here is to learn.
 Be sure to make the most of this opportunity but do it earnestly and with integrity.

-If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact Disability & Accessibility Services as early as possible so that your learning needs can be appropriately met.
-For more information, go to georgefox.edu/das or contact das@georgefox.edu).
+If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact Disability & Accessibility Services (DAS) as early as possible so that your learning needs can be appropriately met.
+For more information, go to georgefox.edu/das or contact das@georgefox.edu.

 The Academic Resource Center (ARC) on the Newberg campus provides all undergraduate students with free writing consultation, academic coaching, and learning strategy review (e.g., techniques to improve reading, note-taking, study, time management).
 The ARC offers in-person appointments; if necessary, Zoom appointments can be arranged by request.
-The ARC, located on the first floor of the Murdock Library, is open from 1:00–10:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
-To schedule an appointment, go to the online schedule at web.penjiapp.com/schools/george-fox, call 503-554-2327, email the_arc@georgefox.edu, or stop by the ARC.
+The ARC, located on the first floor of the Murdock Library, is open during the academic year from 1:00–9:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
+To schedule an appointment, click on the TracCloud icon on the Canvas dashboard, go to traccloud.georgefox.edu, call 503-554-2327, email the_arc@georgefox.edu, or stop by the ARC.
 Visit arc.georgefox.edu for information about ARC Consultants' areas of study, instructions for scheduling an appointment, learning tips, and a list of other tutoring options on campus.

 Please review the entirety of the university's official COVID-19 web page for the most up-to-date community guidance.